 Author of the Delanie Fitzgerald Mysteries

-Heather Weidner’s short stories appear in the Virginia is for Mysteries series, and 50 Shades of Cabernet.
-Currently, she is a member of Sisters in Crime, Sisters in Crime Central Virginia, Guppies, and James River Writers.
-And she blogs with the Pens, Paws, and Claws writers.
-Secret Lives and Private Eyes is her debut novel, and The Tulip Shirt Murders are her novels in the Delanie Fitzgerald series.
+Heather Weidner’s short stories appear in the Virginia is for Mysteries series and 50 Shades of Cabernet.
+Secret Lives and Private Eyes and The Tulip Shirt Murders are her novels in the Delanie Fitzgerald series.
 Her novella “Diggin’ up Dirt” appears in To Fetch a Thief.

 Originally from Virginia Beach, Heather has been a mystery fan since Scooby Doo and Nancy Drew.
 She lives in Central Virginia with her husband and a pair of Jack Russell terriers.

-Heather earned her BA in English from Virginia Wesleyan College and her MA in American literature from the University of Richmond.
-Through the years, she has been a technical writer, editor, college professor, software tester, and IT manager.
+Heather earned her BA in English from Virginia Wesleyan University and her MA in American literature from the University of Richmond.
+Through the years, she has been a cop’s kid, technical writer, editor, college professor, software tester, and IT manager.
 She blogs regularly with the Pens, Paws, and Claws authors.